 Increased simplicity and transparency reduce the risk of money laundering, so criminals can use complexity as a way of obscuring the source of funds or their ownership.
 Make sure that:

-• you do not proceed with a transaction until you fully understand the purpose and nature of the transaction you are being asked to undertake;

-- you make further enquiries or seek expertise if unsure; - the complexity of a transaction or corporate structure is not hiding the beneficial owners.
+- you do not proceed with a transaction until you fully understand the purpose and nature of the transaction you are being asked to undertake. - you make further enquiries or seek expertise if unsure. - the complexity of a transaction or corporate structure is not hiding the beneficial owners.

-By having accurate and up-to-date information on beneficial owners can be a key factor in preventing financial crime and tracing criminals who try to hide their identity behind corporate structures.
+Having accurate and up-to-date information on beneficial owners can help prevent financial crime and trace criminals hiding their identity behind corporate structures.